Gluten free brownie cookies

 - Weigh the melted browned butter to ensure you’ve cooked off enough liquid – it should weigh 60g or thereabouts.
 A number a little over is fine, but if it’s significantly under, add a little fresh butter to make up the number.

-- Place the brown butter in the bowl of your kitchen mixer.
+- Place the brown butter in a heat proof bowl.

 - Half fill the small saucepan you used for the brown butter with water and place it on a medium heat.
-Put a metal or heatproof bowl on top of the saucepan, ensuring the water doesn’t touch the bottom of the bowl.
+Place the heat proof bowl with the added brown butter on top of the saucepan, ensuring the water doesn’t touch the bottom of the bowl.

-- Add the chocolate to the saucepan and stir intermittently until it is completely melted.
+- Add the chocolate to the bowl and stir intermittently until it is completely melted.
 Remove from the heat and set aside.

 - While this is happening, whisk together the cocoa, quinoa flour, baking powder and salt in a small bowl.

 - Using two spoons, scoop roughly 1 1/2 tablespoons of batter per cookie onto a lined baking tray, leaving a little space for spread.
-Use less for smaller cookies.
 I like to spoon six medium – large cookies per sheet.
-Set aside for 10 minutes – the cookies will form a skin during this time which will help create a flakey, shiny top.

 - Sprinkle each cookie with a little sea salt and place both trays into the oven.
 Cook for 7-10 minutes or until the tops are crackly but the cookies are still soft.
 Swap the trays, and continue to cook for an additional 7-12 minutes.
 All up, the cookies should be in the oven around 15-20 minutes, depending on how done you like them.
 You can judge this by how done you like traditional brownies.